-Bluefield College's Teacher Education Program is nationally accredited through the Teacher Education Accreditation Council.
+Bluefield College's Teacher Education Program is nationally accredited through the Teacher Education Accreditation Council (Council for the Accreditation of Educator Preparation).
 The teacher education programs have been aligned with the Virginia Standards of Learning (SOLs) and have been reviewed and approved by the Bluefield College liberal arts and sciences faculty.
 The programs have been reviewed and approved by the Virginia State Board of Education.